 Preparing for your visit:

-As we reopen the Ukrainian Cultural Heritage Village to the public, we ask you to work together with us to keep the museum a safe space for yourself, for all visitors and for our staff.
+The Ukrainian Cultural Heritage Village is happy to welcome you back.
+We ask you to work together with us to keep the museum a safe space for yourself, for all visitors and for our staff.

 As you may know, no two visits to the Ukrainian Cultural Heritage Village are ever quite the same.
-In order to meet public health requirements for COVID-19, we have created a new experience for our visitors.
-While many of our building interiors will be closed, as physical distancing requirements cannot be met, our visitors will have the opportunity to see the Village from a different perspective.
+This summer season, we have created a new experience for our visitors.
+While many of our buildings will only be partially open, our visitors will have the opportunity to see the Village from a different perspective.
 Our costumed interpreters will be placed throughout the site offering detailed information about Ukrainian settlement in east central Alberta from 1890-1930.
 This season, our interpreters will not be in character, allowing visitors to ask a wide range of questions and learn about different aspects of our museum.
 Please read below for further details on what to expect when you visit.

 What we are asking of our visitors: